SolokiAbbas/sociagram/README.md

 In addition to these features, I plan to implement more features.
 I plan to include:

-* Create more seeds to have better datas
 * Fix follow other users
 * Explore should have random posts
 * Fix controller to not request